12 Tips for Overcoming Anger and Gaining Peace

 Peace of mind requires the development of an attitude of emotional and mental detachment, which is of vital importance for overcoming and avoiding anger.
 It protects you against being too affected by what people think, say or do, and is therefore highly recommended.
 Detachment is not an attitude of indifference and lack of sensitivity.
 It is an attitude of common sense and inner strength and leads to peace of mind.

-3. You may, instead of breathing deeply, or better still, in addition to it, count slowly from one to ten.
+3. Another method to calm and relieve irritability, resentment or anger is to start counting slowly from one to ten.
 This will delay your angry reaction and weaken it.

-4. Drinking some water has a calming effect on the body.
+4. Drinking some water has a calming effect on the body and feelings, as well as eating something sweet.

-7. Everyone is entitled to his/her opinion.
+7. Everyone is entitled to his or her opinion.
 You can disagree with people, but still maintain tact and diplomacy.

 8. Choose to react calmly and peacefully in every situation.
-Try again and again, regardless of how many times you lose control and get angry.
+Try to do so over and again, regardless of how many times you lose control and get angry.
+It would help if you once or twice a day, visualize yourself acting calmly in various everyday situations.
+This mental rehearsal would program your mind to act in the same way in your daily life.